AksharRavichandran/Polymarket_Social_Signals/README.md

 ## Contributing

 This is a research project.
-For questions or collaborations, please contact the repository maintainer.
+For questions or collaborations, please contact akshar.ravichandran@gmail.com.